 Automotive Cyber Security

-This is the website of the course "Automotive Cyber Security", for students of the Master's Degrees in "Ingegneria Informatica" (first and second year) and "Advanced Automotive Electronic Engineering" (second year).
+This is the website of the course "Automotive Cyber Security", for students of the Master's Degree "Advanced Automotive Electronic Engineering" (second year).

 News and announcements